How L1 L2 CPU Cache Work Detailed Study

 Types of CPU Cache

-Generally, CPU cache memory is divided into three main levels: CPU cache l1, l2 l3.
-The ranking is marked according to decreasing CPU cache speed and closeness to the CPU l1 l2 l3 cache size and hence the increasing size of the layers as well, here in this we also share what is the trade-off between size and speed between l1 and l2:
+Generally, CPU cache memory is divided into three primary levels: CPU cache l1, l2, and l3.
+The ranking is marked according to decreasing CPU cache speed and closeness to the CPU l1 l2 l3 cache size and hence the increasing size of the layers as well; here in this, we also share what is the trade-off between size and speed between l1 and l2:

 L1 Cache: